Virtual world is the safest for miners

 The simulators - reflecting genuine hazards - will specifically concentrate on training miners working at heights, where ladders, scaffolds and elevated work platforms are extensively used.

-"Virtual reality simulation and computer gaming are powerful tools for conditioning human behaviour," he said.
+"Virtual reality simulation and computer gaming are powerful tools for conditioning human behaviour," he says.
 "Both technologies enable users to experience a range of situations that would otherwise be impossible, or prohibitively dangerous or expensive."

 Since 2003, there have been more than 80 fatalities in the mining and construction industry in Australia, involving people working at height.

 "With mining activity in South Australia expected to escalate in coming years, it is crucial we make the environment safer for workers and protect the industry from massive OH&S penalties.
-The interactive nature of the simulations immerses trainees in real-life situations in the mining environment, without endangering themselves or others, and without impeding the operations," Dr van den Hengel said.
+The interactive nature of the simulations immerses trainees in real-life situations in the mining environment, without endangering themselves or others, and without impeding the operations," Dr van den Hengel says.

 "If we can refine this cutting-edge technology it will help attract workers to the minerals industry, equip them with the right skills and encourage them to take further training when the need arises."

-Dr van den Hengel will work alongside Dr Philip Stothard from the University of NSW to develop the simulation training, which is expected to be in use by March 2009.
+Dr van den Hengel will work alongside Dr Philip Stothard from the University of NSW to develop the simulation training which is expected to be in use by March 2009.